bogstandard/win-eject/README.md

 ```

 ### Compatibility
-Currently, only Windows 7 has been tested and confirmed to work.
+Currently, only Windows 7, 8 & 8.1 have been tested and confirmed to work.
 On going testing is required.